 Flight bag

-Have drinks handy to give your child during the ascent and descent, as drinking can help to ‘pop’ ears blocked by air pressure changes.
+Ask for drinks on the plane to give your child during the ascent and descent, as drinking can help to ‘pop’ ears blocked by air pressure changes.

 If your child is unreliable around continence, and won’t understand that there are times during the flight when they cannot get out of their seat to use the toilet, think about using Pull-Ups or small adult incontinence products for the flight.